AdlanHalim/OSProject/README.md

 ```sh
 docker restart nodejs-container
 ```
-__By bridging the mysqlnet and nodejsnet networks with bridgenet, you enable communication between the MySQL database container (mysql-container) and the Node.js application container (nodejs-container).
+__By bridging the mysqlnet and nodejsnet networks with bridgenet, it enable communication between the MySQL database container (mysql-container) and the Node.js application container (nodejs-container).
 This allows the Node.js application to successfully connect to and query the MySQL database, resolving the Connection refused error.__